top of page

 If flying back to the US, it is likely you will arrive home in the evening of the same day that you depart India; as you will be flying back in time, so to speak.

-Upon Arrival In Goa
+Upon Arrival In Chennai

 Q) Do we need to be prepared to do laundry in a sink or wash bag?